MichaelOsarumwense/SoccerPredictorCalculator-M2/README.md

 The user experience is simple and easy to navigate.
 Soccer Predictor calculator is a one page application with four sections, background image, header with logo and a button to share the application, a section to select teams and calculate chances and finally the footer containing the copy right.

-On the Footer the user is able to navigate to a section that reveals the variables by which the teams chances are calculated.

 *User stories include:*
 <ul>
 <li>As a user i will like to have a landing/home page.</li>